sectrean/di-kit/README.md

 - Type aliases
 - Support for interfaces
 - Support for "closing" services
-- Support for `context.Context` as a parameter.
+- Support for `context.Context` as a parameter
 - Doesn't spread into your code
 - Support for injecting a slice of services
 - HTTP request scope middleware